logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

      :alt: Client Intake Data Confirm Delete

-After you click **Confirm**, you will receive confirmation that the intake has been deleted, and you will be redirected to :ref:`View Intakes <view-intakes>` where the intake will no longer be displayed.
+After you click **Confirm**, you will receive confirmation that the intake has been deleted, and you will be redirected to :ref:`View Intakes <view-intake>` where the intake will no longer be displayed.

     .. figure:: screen-shots/client-intakes-delete-successful.png